 After digging herself out of nearly $30,000 in debt, Cait Flanders fell back into old spending habits.
 So she gave herself an ultimatum: no shopping for a year.
 Then she extended it for another one.
 That’s 730 days without shopping.

 Flanders ended her two-year shopping ban last Wednesday, and scored a book deal that same day for an anti-consumption self-help memoir.
-Here, the Victoria, B.C.-based personal finance blogger—and co-host of the podcast Budgets and Cents—explains how her shopping hiatus truly paid off.
+Here, the Victoria, B.C.-based personal finance writer—and co-host of the podcast Budgets and Cents—explains how her shopping hiatus truly paid off.

 For the past two years you didn’t buy anything new (with a few minor much-needed exceptions).
 What inspired your ban?